 Teams of practitioners teach each of nine weekly segments in both large group and small group classes.
 The practitioners lead class discussions, demonstrate practice situations, share experiences and perspectives, evaluate student work, and serve as resources for student questions about the "nuts and bolts" of law practice and a legal career.

-The course is led by two law school faculty members.
-Gretchen Viney, Course Director, and Ralph Cagle, Clinical Professor, develop the overall curriculum, recruit and train the faculty, coordinate instruction, teach individual skills workshops, and monitor the development of each student.
-Both professors have extensive law practice experience, are active in bar activities related to improving the legal profession, and frequently teach continuing education programs for lawyers and other professionals.
+The course is led by Professor Gretchen Viney and Program Assistant Joanna Binsfeld.
+Together, they develop the overall curriculum, recruit and train the faculty, coordinate instruction, teach individual skills workshops, and monitor the development of each student.
+Professor Viney has extensive law practice experience, is active in bar activities related to improving the legal profession, and frequently teaches continuing education programs for lawyers and other professionals.

 Other Course Offerings

-The Lawyering Skills Program offers a variety of courses that teach core lawyering skills in a learning-by-doing class format, including:
+The Lawyering Skills Program offers a variety of courses that teach core lawyering skills in a learning-by-doing class format, including [periodically]:

 Get hands-on experience and individually critiqued training in planning, executing and learning from deal-making and conflict resolution negotiations.
 Learn to conduct and represent clients in mediation.

 - Client Interviewing and Counseling (Viney, 2 cr.
 Fall Semester)